 Initially, almost all blogs are going to be aimed at your friends and family but if you ultimately want to reach a broader audience, consider who your readers might be – family travellers, flashpackers, silver surfers, bargain basements backpackers, all of the above (now there’s a challenge).
 If you’re looking to get traction on your site, consider your audience and write with them in mind.
 Ultimately, your blog should be less about you and more about your readers and what you can do for/offer them.

 3. Think About Your Blogging Name BEFORE you start a travel blog

 If you intend to blog under your real name and that name isn’t particularly common, you probably won’t have a problem.
-However, if you decide to choose a pseudonym, like ‘Indiana Jo’ (no, that’s not my real name in case you were in the slightest bit unsure), you should do some basic checks before you commit:
+However, if you decide to choose a pseudonym, like ‘Indiana Jo’ (no, that’s not my real name in case you were in the slightest bit unsure…and I’m not even from Indiana), you should do some basic checks before you commit: